wo-language/wo/justifications.md

 In here, I give explain, argue for, and document Wo's design decisions.
 Maybe it could be interesting to some people, but it serves as an important documentation to me, so I know what has already been considered and tested.

-Whenever I quote something in this file, is it to [their FAQ](https://go.dev/doc/faq)

 ### Index

 - [Theory](#Theory)